JJGantt/nano_control/readme.md

    Each panel represents an hour.
 For example:
    - Heavy rain in 3 hours: Panel 3 quickly flashes blues and whites.
    - Overcast: Panel slowly transitions between grey tones.
-   - weather_codes.py defines weather animations and can be customized
+   - weather_codes.py defines weather animations and can be customized.
+Is not fully optimized yet.

    ```python
    await nano.set_hourly_forecast(